Vehicle registration plates of Thailand: International plates

+The following table is a list of official translation of each Thai character to Latin characters for 6-digit Thai plates:

+Several examples of 6-digit Thai plates when translated to Latin plates are:

 The current international vehicle registration code for Thailand, adopted 1954, is "T".

 Non-DLT plates

 The DLT's authority does not cover vehicles used by the king, the Royal Thai Police, the Bureau of the Royal Household, or the Royal Thai Armed Forces.
 These vehicles are marked by plates governed by their respective organizations.

 Vehicles owned by the Bureau of Royal Household have registration plates bearing the letters ร.ย.ล. (short for ราชยานยนต์หลวง, "royal motor vehicle") and a registration number, usually in white on a black background.
 Vehicles owned by the king usually bear standard registration plates but with the reserved series prefixes of "1ด" or "ดส".

 Vehicles owned by the Royal Thai Police usually have registration plates bearing the police emblem followed by the registration number.
 The colors are white on a maroon background.

 Military vehicles have registration plates bearing their registration number preceded by the emblem of their respective military branch.
 Combat vehicles have red-on-white plates, while non-combat vehicles' plates are white-on-black.